drivera123/LDRS500/unit-6.-people-and-organizational-development.md

 Sokal, L., & Sharma, U. \(2014\).
 Canadian in-service teachers' concerns, efficacy, and attitudes about inclusive teaching.
 Exceptionality Education International, 23\(1\), 59-71.

-##### **Learning Activities**

-1. Application:How you as a leader can have a conversation about goals and professional development

-An important part of leadership is developing others.
-To do that, you need to have conversations about goals and interests, professional development needs etc. Practice the constructive feedback guidelines.

-Role play with a colleague in the class through google handouts, Skype or a chat.
-Try to set up a time you can interact in real time.
-You many also do this with someone at your work setting.
-Ask each other the following questions and then post on your blog a paragraph or two introducing the person you interviewed.
-Syndicate your blog to the Learning Activities area of the course blog.
-Be sure to tag the response with the unit and learning activity number so it can be easily found.
-Here are some possible questions:

-* When are you at your best?
-Describe a time when you performed really well what were the circumstances during that time?
-* Where do you want to be in five years from now?
-   Describe your idealized future as if it were already happening.
-* How can you get there?
-What are your ideas for realizing this preferred future?

-* Post to your blog an outline of an employee development plan for your organization using technology.
-Include methods to promote organizational citizenship behavior, co-creation and innovation in a service-oriented culture.
-Syndicate your blog to the Learning Activities area of the course blog.
-Be sure to tag the response with the unit and learning activity number so it can be easily found.

-##### **Assessment**

-Due end of week 6: Choose any story from part five or six of the _Light from Many Lamps_ anthology, read and savour its message and prose. \(Don't worry about critically analysing it.\)

-1. identify the leadership lesson it tells;
-2. explain its impact/relevance to your life and practice of leadership in your context;
-3. write a 2-3 paragraph response in your blog containing 1 and 2.
-Syndicate your blog to the Learning Activities area of the course blog.
-Be sure to tag the response with the unit and learning activity number so it can be easily found.

-##### Assignment 3

-Reflection Journal